The Three-Tier Theorem

 11/12 => 0.91|6|

 Four of the eleven fractions repeat the digit $3$ inside their pipes, four repeat the digit $6$, and three terminate.
-Most positions agree.
 The alignment of $12$ comes out high.

 Tier 3: everything else

 Everything else lives in Tier 3.
 Every prime from $5$ onward.
-Every composite whose rough part (the part not coming from the base) is anything other than $3$.
-Every number that carries a prime factor the golden ratio cannot reach.
-There are infinitely many of them, including all the primes beyond $3$, all their multiples, and all their products.
+Every composite whose rough part is anything other than $3$.
+Every number outside the smooth family and the golden family.

 The proof rests on a simple symmetry of repeating decimals.
 Every non-terminating fraction $k/n$ has a partner, namely $(n - k)/n$.
 The repeating digits of $k/n$ and the repeating digits of its partner sum to $9$ at every position.
 If $k/n$ has the digit $3$ at some position, then $(n-k)/n$ has $6$ there.
 If $k/n$ has $1$, the partner has $8$.
 They are mirror images in the digit system.
 Mathematicians call this the nines complement.

-This bounds the average alignment over the non-terminating fractions to $1/2$.
-Add back the terminating fractions, which always contribute the maximum alignment $1$, and the total alignment of $n$ satisfies the inequality
+This bounds the average alignment over the non-terminating fractions by $1/2$.
+Add back the terminating fractions, which always contribute alignment $1$, and the total alignment of $n$ satisfies

 $$\alpha(n) \le \frac{t + 1}{2t},$$